 Down time is spent working outside, taking long walks/hikes daily, working in the garden and just being outside in general.
 Meeting new people is one of my greatest joys as the diversity in the world makes an incredibly exciting life of new and wonderful experiences.

 Technology (WITH Instruction) Gives Access to Education & the World

-Associate Director of Instructional Services; Technology Specialist-Teaching Students to access their world.
-He also works as a youth transition coordinator, employment specialist, and technology specialist at the Alaska Center for the Blind and Visually Impaired.
-He has instructed both youth and adults on how to use today’s most popular and relevant devices and applications for both school and the work place, for all educational settings.
+Nate also works as a Program coordinator, employment specialist, and technology specialist at the Alaska Center for the Blind and Visually Impaired.
+He has instructed both youth and adults on how to use today’s most popular and relevant devices and applications for both school and the workplace, for all educational settings.
 Nate has consulted with the University of Alaska Anchorage, co-writing a grant to help create the largest indoor navigation system for any college campus in the world.
-He has helped many young adults transition into college, taken youth across the country for conventions for the blind and he has been involved in assisting several youth in pursuing their dream to get a guide dog.
-He is committed to impacting the lives of the blind, empowering others to be equipped with the tools that will allow them to live independent, productive and fulfilling lives.
+He has helped many young adults transition into college, taken youth across the country for conventions for the blind and he has been involved in assisting several youths in pursuing their dream to get a guide dog.
+He is committed to impacting the lives of the blind, empowering others to be equipped with the tools that will allow them to live independent, productive, and fulfilling lives.